Sorush-P/Sorush-P/README.md

-- 👋 Hi, I’m @Sorush-P
+- 👋 Hi, I’m Sorush Poorkhalili (@Sorush-P)
-- 👀 I’m interested in AI, Machine Learning, Deep Learning and Python for sure!
+- 👀 I’m interested in AR/VR, Game development using Unity and AI!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently expanding my skill set in Unity.
-- 💞️ I’m looking to collaborate on AI/ML projects.
+- 💞️ I’m looking for a position to collaborate in a real-world AR/VR or even game projects.
 Well, it may be early for me now, but I hope soon! :-)
-- 📫 How to reach me sorush.p@gmail.com
+- 📫 You can reach me by Email:<a href="mailto:sorush.p@gmail.com"/a>, Discord:<a href:"https://discord.com/users/1191394999477215313" />

 <!---
 Sorush-P/Sorush-P is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.